AnshulSood11/Loghouse/README.md

 [Serf](https://www.serf.io/) — a library that provides decentralized cluster membership, failure detection, and orchestration.

-The [discovery](internal/discovery) package integrates Serf where Membership is our type wrapping Serf to provide discovery and cluster membership to our service.
+The [discovery](internal/discovery) package integrates Serf where Membership is the type wrapping Serf to provide discovery and cluster membership to this service.

 ### Replication and Consensus using Raft